gbarletta/venusvm/README.md

 # VenusVM

 A simple and compact virtual machine.
+Please don't be rude, I was 17 when I wrote this :)

 # License